ethereum/ethereum-org-website/src/content/developers/docs/web2-vs-web3/index.md

 - Anyone who is on the network has permission to use the service – or in other words, permission isn't required.
 - No one can block you or deny you access to the service.
+- Users have greater control over their online activities, including data ownership, privacy, and governance.
 - Payments are built in via the native token, ether (ETH).
 - Ethereum is turing-complete, meaning you can program pretty much anything.